 Understanding what is considered a catastrophic injury means recognizing how quickly life can change in Tampa.
 One moment everything feels normal, the next you’re facing surgeries, therapy appointments, and weeks of uncertainty.
 These injuries don’t just cause pain; they interrupt jobs, strain family routines, and force people to adjust to new ways of living at home and work.
+Whether it’s a crash on I‑275, a fall in a grocery store, or a medical error that leaves permanent harm, you deserve honest answers, steady guidance, and a plan that helps you move forward.
+That’s precisely what we provide here at Catania and Catania.

 Contact our Personal Injury Attorneys in Florida